hidde-jan/pfs-notes/pathfinder-2e/Rosestreet killer.md

 ### Justerian's home
 - Old manor
 - Ooze and batswarm
-- Deathshead moths (sacred for Urgothoa) and corpse flies
+- Deathshead moths (sacred for Urgathoa) and corpse flies
 - Dried blood (not that much) and club with hair (undead origin)
 - Holy symbol of Milani (devotion, hope, uprising)
 - Letter from "W" who offered him help